Kotambail-Hegde/Masquerade-Emulator/README.md

 # Masquerade Emulator

-A multi-system emulator which emulated the following platforms (as of now):
+A multi-system emulator which emulates the following platforms (as of now):
 1) Chip8
 2) Space Invaders
 3) Pacman